ONS figures suggest a 16% rise in alcohol related deaths during 2020

 If you are concerned about the level at which you drink, you can book an assessment and access Priory’s world-leading therapy services remotely, through the Priory Connect service.

-About Lisa Baker, Editor, Wellbeing News 4262 Articles
+About Lisa Baker, Editor, Wellbeing News 4614 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.